I'm not a fan of the 80s style bent-arm Barbie body, but they are good in one way...

 Old school coke case with 6 bottles.
 The bottles were glued in, but I'm sure they could be finessed out.

 Tiny tool set.
 I'm definitely going back for these.
 Ken NEEDS a drill and a monkey wrench.
 They also had hunting and fishing gear in this section, but they varied as to how much 'in scale' they were.
+These were the right scale, but they are hard and possibly breakable.
+They also had basketballs.
+These were in the "decorate a tiny tree" section.

 There were several variations on the 'tiny cookie' theme.
 Also other candies and perfectly sized christmas lights.